Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Introduction

 \subsection{Our contributions}

-In this paper, we propose the RIS-based hybrid precoding architecture with low energy consumption for THz communication.
-The key idea is to replace the energy-hungry phased array in the conventional hybrid precoding architecture by the energy-efficient RIS to realize the analog beamforming.
-Then, the sum-rate maximization problem is formulated for the proposed RIS-based hybrid precoding architecture, and it is proved to be a classification problem.
+In this paper, we first propose the RIS-based hybrid precoding architecture for THz communication with low energy consumption.
+The key idea of this architecture is to replace the energy-hungry phased array in the conventional hybrid precoding architecture by the energy-efficient RIS to realize the analog beamforming.
+Then, for the proposed RIS-based hybrid precoding architecture, we formulate a sum-rate maximization problem, which is proved to be a classification problem.
 We further propose a deep learning-based multiple discrete classification (DL-MDC) hybrid precoding scheme to solve this classification problem with reduced complexity.
 The specific contributions can be summarized as follows. \begin{itemize}

-\item Different from the existing works that adopt RIS at the transmitter to modulate RF signals without array gains, we utilize the RIS instead of the phased array to realize analog beamforming in THz communication systems in the proposed RIS-based hybrid precoding architecture.
-The RIS in the RIS-based hybrid precoding architecture is able to reflect signals in diretional beams to different users by individually controlling a great number of energy-efficient and low-cost passive elements instead of expensive phase shifters.
+\item Unlike most of the existing works that employ RIS at the transmitter to modulate RF signals without array gains, we utilize the energy-efficient RIS to replace the phased array to realize analog beamforming in THz communication systems in the proposed RIS-based hybrid precoding architecture.
+By individually controlling a great number of energy-efficient and low-cost passive elements instead of expensive phase shifters, the RIS in the RIS-based hybrid precoding architecture is able to reflect signals in directional beams to different users.

-\item For the proposed RIS-based hybrid precoding architecture, an optimization problem of sum-rate maximization is formulated in THz communication considering discrete phase shifts due to the practical hardware implementation of RIS.
+\item For the proposed RIS-based hybrid precoding architecture, considering discrete phase shifts due to the practical hardware implementation of RIS, a sum-rate maximization problem is formulated in RIS-based THz communication.
 This non-convex constraint makes the sum-rate maximization problem non-convex, so the optimization of the tunable discrete phase shifts of RIS to realize the optimal analog beamforming is challenging.
-Instead of using iterative search methods with high complexity to achieve the solution to this non-convex problem, we analyze the mapping relationship between the channel matrix and the analog beamforming matrix at first, based on which the non-convex sum-rate maximization problem is reformulated as multiple discrete classification problems.
+Instead of using iterative search methods with high complexity to achieve the solution to this non-convex problem, the mapping relationship is analyzed between the channel matrix and the analog beamforming matrix at first, based on which the non-convex sum-rate maximization problem is reformulated as multiple discrete classification problems.